asoap/gulp-replace-chunks/README.md

 </html>
 ```

 ## Example: One tag two pipes

 If you have an area where you want multiple processes to add content, you can use these settings.
 For example you might want
 to have a tag for the footer area where you can include javascript

-**Project structure:**

 **The target file `src/index.html`:**